jshlbrd/laikaboss-modules/README.md

 meta_olevba.py -- An OLE VBA parser that uses python-oletools

-meta_pdf.py -- A PDF parser that uses peepdf
+meta_pdf.py -- A PDF parser that uses pdfminer